Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 The downside is there are no free plan options, although you can get a 14-day free trial of any plan.
 Paying a monthly fee isn’t a detriment when evaluating how much you get.

-Personal plans start at $2.99 per month, are billed annually, and include 1 GB of data, unlimited passwords, 2FA, password sharing, and account recovery.
+Personal plans start at $2.39/mo Individual, are billed annually, and include 1 GB of data, unlimited passwords, 2FA, password sharing, and account recovery.
 With the higher tier plans, starting at $4.99 for the Families plan, you also get guest accounts and monitoring capabilities.
 Note monitoring starts at a basic level for family plans but can be customized for Teams, Business, and Enterprise.

 #